TylorS/typed/apps/website/content/recipes/vue.md

 Use `CurrentRootEvents` from `@typed/template/RootEvents` in the Effect context, or `provideServices(Context.make(CurrentRootEvents, policy))`, for an inherited policy.
 The default is normal bubbling.
 Undefined inherits, an object overrides event names, and `false` disables inherited blocking. `true` calls `stopPropagation` at the root after inner listeners run.
 Default actions and sibling root listeners remain available; ancestor capture listeners have already run.
 Listeners are removed when the owning Scope closes.

 Automatic `div` hosts use `display: contents` to remove their layout boxes while remaining DOM ownership boundaries.
 Place them where an HTML `div` is valid; the style does not change table or SVG parsing rules.
 Vue owns each Vue subtree, Typed owns each Typed range, and unmount closes that child's Scope.
 Providers borrow runtimes; the application or request that created a runtime disposes it.
-Updating `stopPropagation` or `onCause` preserves the current Typed rendering.
-Failed Typed work goes to `onCause` when supplied, otherwise through Vue's component error path.
+Updating `stopPropagation` or `onError` preserves the current Typed rendering.
+Failed Typed work goes to `onError` when supplied, otherwise through Vue's component error path.

 The native template ref initializes the framework root.
 Its mount callbacks can run before the surrounding Typed tree reaches its destination.
 Vue readiness and DOM attachment are separate: measure or focus only after the outer owner has placed the host.
 Raw `RenderEvent` consumers own placement themselves.